aws/aws-graviton-getting-started/transition-guide.md

 **Step 5 - Testing and optimizing your workload**

 Now that you have your application stack on Graviton2, you should run your test suite to ensure all regular unit and functional tests pass.
 Resolve any test failures in the application(s) or test suites until you are satisfied everything is working as expected.
 Most errors should be related to the modifications and updated software versions you have installed during the transition (tip: when upgrading software versions first test them using an existing x86 environment to minimize the number of variables changed at a time.
 If issues occur then resolve them using the current x86 environment before continuing with the new Graviton2 environment).
-If you suspect architecture specific issue(s) please have a look to our [C/C++ section of the Getting Started Guide](https://github.com/aws/aws-graviton-getting-started/blob/main/c-c++.md)which documents them and give advice on how to solve them.
+If you suspect architecture specific issue(s) please have a look to our [C/C++ section ](c-c++.md) which documents them and give advice on how to solve them.
 If there are still details that seem unclear, please reach out to your AWS account team, or to the AWS support for assistance.

 **Step 6 - Performance testing**

 With your fully functional application its time to establish a performance baseline on Graviton2.
 In most cases, you should expect performance gains.
 When comparing to existing x86-64 instances, we recommend running tests by fully loading both systems to determine the maximum possible price/performance.
 You can then determine and configure an appropriate load level for your production environment before performing the deployment.

-Important: The Graviton Getting Started Guide has sections dedicated to [Optimization](https://github.com/aws/aws-graviton-getting-started/blob/main/optimizing.md) and a [Performance Runbook](https://github.com/aws/aws-graviton-getting-started/blob/main/perfrunbook/graviton_perfrunbook.md) for you to follow during this stage.
+Important: This repository has sections dedicated to [Optimization](optimizing.md) and a [Performance Runbook](graviton_perfrunbook.md) for you to follow during this stage.

-If after following the Getting Started Guide and following the recommendations you do not observe expected performance then please reach out to your AWS account team, or send email to [ec2-arm-dev-feedback@amazon.com](mailto:ec2-arm-dev-feedback@amazon.com) with details so we can assist you with your performance observations.
+If after reading the documentation in this repository and following the recommendations you do not observe expected performance then please reach out to your AWS account team, or send email to [ec2-arm-dev-feedback@amazon.com](mailto:ec2-arm-dev-feedback@amazon.com) with details so we can assist you with your performance observations.

 ### Infrastructure and deployment